Skip to navigation

 Don't Get Addicted!

 Technology on the road is fantastic, when it works.
-My first machine died in the middle of Sulawesi, however, where Acorn stockists aren't exactly common.
-(Hey, they're not common anywhere.)
+My first machine died in the middle of Sulawesi, however, where Acorn stockists weren't exactly common (hey, they weren't exactly common anywhere.)
 This is what I wrote in my travelogue at the time:

 The replacement almost died in Diu, but luckily I was able to fix it.
-The moral of the story is, don't get too dependent on your machine – always carry a pen and paper.
+The moral of the story is, don't get too dependent on your machine – always carry a pen and paper, just in case.